 Training and Consulting

-April L. Harris offers training structured so that participants can easily absorb information and put it into immediate practice including confidential executive coaching, conference presentations, and group workshops.
+April L. Harris offers training structured so that participants can easily absorb information and put it into immediate practice.
 All of my programs can be customized to meet your training needs.

 International Business: An Executive Briefing

 Success in international business depends on polished interpersonal skills and savvy cultural awareness.
 Whether you and your team are travelling to another country, or welcoming international visitors to the U.S.A., knowledge of cultural customs and expectations can be critical to your success.
 Working one-on-one with your company’s executives or with your team, I will brief you on the specifics of the country you are visiting or hosting.

 Protocol in Practice: Hosting International Visitors